GenghisTask/Workspace/README.md

 ## Configure

-You can use the app right away, but it's best to configure it properly (mainly create a ssh key pair) to be able to save your modifications.
+You can use right away the webapp http://127.0.0.1:3000/#/Graphs, but it's best to configure it properly (mainly create a ssh key pair) to be able to save your modifications.
 If you do not fork and change GIT_REPO url to match your fork like GIT_REPO='ssh://git@github.com/YouGit/Management.git' you may not be able to save your modifications, tasks, schedule, etc...

 If you start the application for the first time, the webapp http://127.0.0.1:3000/#/Graphs reveals three tasks.
 You can run the task in order to configure the application if you don't want to do it manually.
 1/ You need to create a ssh key pair for the app.
 Run the first task (start arrow on the graph) to generate a key.
 Retrieve the public key from the stdout log file and add it to the remote git repository fork.